astrohart/MFR/MFR.Renamers.Files/README.md

 ##### Summary

-Gets or sets a value determining whether the currently-open solution in Visual Studio should be closed and then re-opened at the completion of the operation.
+Gets a value determining whether the currently-open solution in Visual Studio should be closed and then re-opened at the completion of the operation.